-You are warmly invited to join us in Belfast from Monday 21st July until Friday 25th July 2025.
-If you’re unable to attend in-person, we’re meeting online from 30th June until 11th July 2025.
+You are warmly invited to join us in Belfast at Bloomfield Collegiate School from Monday 20th July until Friday 24th July 2026.
+Unable to attend in-person?
+We meet online from 27th July until 7th August 2026.

 Register here